ssnepenthe/simple-wp-routing/README.md

 ```

 ## Caching
-Whether you are using rewrites or routes, it is recommended to enable rewrite caching.
+If you have opcache enabled, you may see improved performance by enabling rewrite caching.

 ```php
 $cache = new \ToyWpRouting\RewriteCollectionCache(__DIR__ . '/var/cache');